ABOUT US

 Advocacy

 The Association is a member of, or is aligned with other organisations in the education and care sector which have similar goals and interests.
-We also hold many positions on both state and Federal Government advisory bodies to enable us to advocate for the needs of our members and Family Day Care more broadly.
+We also hold many positions on both State and Federal Government advisory bodies which enables us to advocate for the needs of our members as well as Family Day Care more broadly.

 Education

-PEAK training also offers a range of professional development, webinars, calendared short courses and mentoring services.
+PEAK Training also offers a range of professional development, webinars, short courses and mentoring services.

 Consultation

-It is important for the Association to consult with our members about proposed changes to legislation and government policy which will impact on FDC and in particular on our members.
+The Association consults with our members about proposed changes to Family Day Care legislation and government policy that will impact the sector.

-It is imperative we work together with other non-government organisations to ensure that Family Day Care be viewed as an integral part of the Early Childhood Education and Care sector.
+Collaboration with other non-government organisations is imperative to ensuring that FDC is viewed as integral of the Early Childhood Education and Care sector.

 Research

-Initiating and participating in research projects means we can help improve education and care policy and practice.
+The Association initiates and participates in research projects to help improve education and care policy and practice.

-We commission and / or participate in research across many areas, including: funding, the National Quality Framework and educator status.
+We both commission and participate in research across areas including funding, the National Quality Framework, and educator status.